Barbara Underhill: Personal life

-Underhill was born in Pembroke, Ontario, Canada.
 Underhill married Rick Gaetz, with whom she has two sons, Matthew and Scott, all of whom are involved in hockey.
-On September 15, 1992, she had twin girls, Sam and Stephanie, but lost Stephanie in a drowning accident on Saturday, May 29, 1993, hours before Game 7 between Los Angeles Kings and Toronto Maple Leafs at Maple Leaf Gardens.
+On September 15, 1992, she had twin girls, Sam and Stephanie, but lost Stephanie in a drowning accident on Saturday, May 29, 1993, just a few hours before Game 7 between Los Angeles Kings and Toronto Maple Leafs at Maple Leaf Gardens.
 In 1998, she started the Stephanie Gaetz Keepsafe Foundation to reduce injuries in childhood, with a focus on water safety.